What’s in Louis DeJoy’s 10-year plan for the USPS

 But Biden cannot remove DeJoy on his own.
 Postal policy is purposefully insulated from elected officials to prevent politicians from tinkering with the mail for political or personal gain.

 DeJoy was hired by, and reports to, the Postal Service’s governing board, a nine-member, bipartisan, Senate-confirmed panel.
-Only six of the nine seats on the board are filled, all appointed by former president Donald Trump, leaving Biden to fill the others.
+Only six of the nine seats on the board are filled, all appointed by President Donald Trump, leaving Biden to fill the others.
 If the nominees are confirmed by the Senate, Democrats and Biden appointees would hold a 5-to-4 majority with the votes to remove DeJoy, if desired.